National Computer Science Bee Finals

 NorthSouth Computer Science (CS) Bees are aimed at nurturing Computer Science and Engineering skills among children attending grades 9 through 12, in a challenging environment.

 Proficiency in computer science can be personally satisfying and empowering.
 The underpinnings of everyday life increasingly involve computer technology.
-CS has become foundational to humankind’s advancement, and is used in almost every field - including manufacturing, health, entertainment, travel, communication, defense, law enforcement, energy, buildings, arts, and of course, education!
-Students pursuing computer science find jobs in all of these fields.
+CS has become foundational to humankind’s advancement, and is used in almost every field - including software and hardware industries, manufacturing, health, entertainment, travel, communication, defense, finance, law enforcement, energy, buildings, arts, and of course, education!
+Students pursuing Computer Science find jobs in all of these fields.
 The North South Foundation CS Bee will better prepare children to take standardized tests like AP CS, and IB CS, and to pursue these careers.